India Crypto Tax Evasion: What are the Risks and Penalties?

 If you failed to report your crypto on a previous Income Tax return, there are a couple of potential steps you can take, but you might still pay penalties.

 You should file an updated return under section 139(8A) in Form ITR-U along with the relevant ITR form.
-It’s important to note, you can only file an updated return in ITR-U if you have taxable crypto gains during the relevant financial year, so if you have a net loss you cannot file an updated return as these are not deductible.
+It’s important to note, that you can only file an updated return in ITR-U if you have taxable crypto gains during the relevant financial year, so if you have a net loss you cannot file an updated return as these are not deductible.

 However, you cannot file an updated return for a period greater than 24 months from the end of the tax year.
 So the last date for filing ITR-U for the tax year 2020-21(FY 2019-20) is 31 March 2023.